MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 1. Docker installed:[Get Docker here.](https://www.docker.com/products/docker-desktop) This is required to run the container.

 !!! note
-    For this tutorial, you do not need to install anything other than VSCode, Docker and Git.
+    For this tutorial, you do not need to install anything other than VSCode, Docker, and Git.
 You should not install Rust.
 That is the role of the dev container!
     Remember, we are trying to minimize the things we have to manually download and install.

 ---

-## Part 1: Project setup (Setting up your directory, Git, and Github)
+## Part 1: Project setup (Setting up your directory, Git, and GitHub)

 ### Step 1: Creating a directory and a local Git Repository
 - Open you terminal or command prompt.